Royston St John Baptist CE Primary School

 What is the difference between Pupil Premium and Free School Meals (FSM)?

-Pupil Premium Grant: The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-Free School Meals: this is one aspect of support available to families of lower income.
+This is one aspect of support available to families of lower income.
 Free School Meals is part of the Pupil Premium Grant

 How might a child be eligible for FSM or Pupil Premium Funding?